YitengZhou/Fitness-Jungle/Portfolio/System_Implementation.md

 ### References
 [[1] MANAGING THE DEVELOPMENT OF LARGE SOFTWARE SYSTEMS](http://www-scf.usc.edu/~csci201/lectures/Lecture11/royce1970.pdf)

-## a.
-Breakdown of project into sprints
+## Breakdown of project into sprints
 As mentioned above in our system implementation we decided on the agile approach which features breaking down of project into sprints.
 Sprint planning is part of the scrum framework where we will determine what to work on in each of the sprint and discuss the initial plan for completing these backlog items.
 The figure below is a graphical representation of our sprint cycle and the detailed backlogs items derived from our user stories can be seen at (reference start of backlog) here.

 <p align="center">